And what of the WICL?

 series, and who is still the youngest player world-wide to ever play

-the sport, is omitted and Pakistan will not progress internationally
+the sport at international level, is omitted and Pakistan will not progress internationally

 if 'politics' is in the minds of the selectors rather than cricket!